cloud-native-toolkit/image-cli-tools/README.md

     This  assumes the image's default name, `ibm-garage-cli-tools`.

-Once the `icclient` container is running:
+Once the client is running in the backgroud, use it by opening a shell in it:

-- To use the client, exec shell into the container:
+- To use the `icclient` container, exec shell into it:

     ```bash
-    docker attach icclient
+    docker exec -it icclient /bin/bash
     ```

-- To exit the client without stopping it:

-    - From the command line, press `CTRL-p` then `CTRL-q`.

-If the container stops:
+    Your terminal is now in the container.

+Use this shell to run commands using the installed CLIs.

+When you're finished running commands, to exit the client.

-- To run the container again:
+- To leave the `icclient` container shell, like any shell:

     ```bash
+    exit
+    ```

+    The container will keep running after you exit its shell.

+If the client stops:

+- To run the `icclient` container again:

+    ```bash
     docker start icclient
     ```

+The `icclient` container is just a Docker container, so all [Docker CLI commands](https://docs.docker.com/engine/reference/commandline/cli/) work.

 ## Development